 - Read the state of SpatialOS entities and their SpatialOS components.

-- Send updates (SpatialOS documentation) to SpatialOS components via the SpatialOS Runtime.
+- Send updates to SpatialOS components via the SpatialOS Runtime.

-Code generation automatically occurs when you open the Unity Project in the Unity editor.
-You can also manually trigger code generation from inside the Unity editor by selecting SpatialOS > Generate code.
+Code generation automatically occurs when you open the Unity Project in your Unity editor.
+You can also manually trigger code generation from inside your Unity Editor by selecting SpatialOS > Generate code.
 You only need to do this when you have: